bloominstituteoftechnology/Sprint-Challenge-Redux-Smurfs/Answers.md

 1. Which `react-redux` method links up our `components` with our `redux store`?

 --> The react-redux method that links our components up with the redux store is createStore.
-You then also want to wrap the app component within a <Provider> tag with the store as a listed prop so the wrapped app component has access to the store.
+You then also want to wrap the app component within a <Provider> tag with the store as a listed prop so the wrapped app component (and its child copmonents) has access to the store.